 The Future Of Blockchain OS

-While blockchain operating systems are still new, they will need time to develop both structurally and in the gaining of trust with users.
+While blockchain operating systems are still new, they will need time to develop both structurally and the gaining of trust with users.
 However, it is clear that there is already forward progression in the field.

 Considering all factors and angles, the likelihood of a blockchain OS making waves in the world of tech in the future is very high.